CRBT-Team/Purplet/README.md

 ```

 Our suite of packages is built from the ground up on Web Standards like `fetch` and `WebSocket`, allowing your code to run locally in Node.js, but with the ability to deploy your interaction handlers to Cloudflare Workers, greatly reducing costs while increasing scalability.

-> ⚠️ Purplet is extremely experimental software with a rapidly changing API.
-We do not recommend using it in production at this point.
-When v2.0 is released, the API will be stable, but it will still be considered experimental until we can ensure it's stability.

 Full documentation on Purplet and how to get started is available at [purplet.js.org](https://purplet.js.org/docs/getting-started).